kasokz/DevOps-Collection/docker/reverse_proxy/README.md

-# Reverse Proxy Setup using Docker
+# Reverse Proxy Setup

-This part of the collection can be used to setup a reverse proxy using Docker.
+This part of the collection can be used to setup a reverse proxy.
 My personal choice for reverse proxies is Traefik since it was specially designed for this purpose.
 The configuration is simple but offers enough options for more complex applications.
 The integrated ACME functionality is also very easy to configure.